 Am I saying you should give up on trying to obtain that beach body?
 Or reach your goal weight?
 No, because I’m not going to give up.
 We should always strive to be healthier because we’re God’s temple and we want to serve Him to the best of our ability.

 Remember what’s important, don’t be ruled by the fat stigma or the scale digits, and don’t let the doubts about your value steal what’s true.
 God’s mirror reflects His perfect child.
-His love is the reason we have an identity in the first place, and we have enough of the world against us to turn on ourselves too.
+His love is the reason we have an identity in the first place.
+Enough of the world will be against you, no need to be against you too.

 Join me as I look in the mirror and step on the scale remembering: